-- A. Except as permitted in Sections VI and VII of the current PFS, an insurance carrier, self-insured employer, or the Special Fund of the Commission is responsible for the payment of prescription medications only if all of the following apply: - 1.
+- A. Except as permitted in Sections VI and VII of the current PFS, an insurance carrier, selfinsured employer, or the Special Fund of the Commission is responsible for the payment of prescription medications only if all of the following apply: - 1.
 The prescription medication is dispensed by an individual who is currently licensed to practice the profession of pharmacy by either: (i) the Arizona State Board of Pharmacy; or (ii) an equivalent regulatory agency in another U.S. state, territory, or district; and - 2.
-The prescription medication is dispensed by a pharmacy accessible to the general public, including online or mail-order pharmacies that are accessible to the general public. - B. Subject to Sections III(G), IV, V, and VI(B), reimbursement for prescription medications shall be based on the actual medication dispensed, including a substituted medication that is dispensed pursuant to A.R.S. § 32-1963.01.

-- C. Except as specified in Sections IV and V of the current PFS, a pharmaceutical bill submitted for a prescription medication must include the National Drug Code (NDC) of the original manufacturer registered with the U.S. Food & Drug Administration (FDA), the quantity dispensed, and the reimbursement value of the medication.
-Under no circumstance shall an NDC other than the original manufacturer's NDC be used. - D. The reimbursement value for prescription medications shall be based on the current PFS methodology in the absence of a contractual agreement between the pharmacy or medical practitioner and payer governing reimbursement.
-Network discounts may not be applied in the absence of a contractual agreement with the pharmacy or medical practitioner authorizing such discounts. - E. The reimbursement value for a prescription medication shall be based on a discount from the applicable AWP, as determined by reference to the original manufacturer's NDC.
-AWP shall be determined on the date a drug is dispensed from pricing published in the most recent issue, as updated in the most recent update, of a nationally-recognized pharmaceutical publication designated by the Commission.
-For purposes of determining AWP, the Commission has selected Medi-span. - F. The reimbursement value for a prescription medication shall be calculated on a per unit basis based on the applicable AWP per unit and the following methodology: - 1.
-Generic drugs: (85% of AWP per unit) x (number of units dispensed). - 2.
-Brand name drugs: (85% of AWP per unit) x (number of units dispensed). - G. Reimbursement for non-traditional strength prescription medications shall be calculated on a per unit basis, as of the date of dispensing, based on the original manufacturer's NDC and corresponding AWP of the most therapeutically-similar traditional strength form of the same medication.
-Under no circumstance shall the NDC of the non-traditional strength medication be used.
+The prescription medication is dispensed by a pharmacy accessible to the general public, including online or mail-order pharmacies that are accessible to the general public. - B. Subject to Sections III(G), IV, V, and VI(B), reimbursement for prescription medications shall be based on the actual medication dispensed, including a substituted medication that is dispensed pursuant to A.R.S. § 32-1963.01. - C. Except as specified in Sections IV and V of the current PFS, a pharmaceutical bill submitted for a prescription medication must include the National Drug Code (NDC) of the original manufacturer registered with the U.S. Food & Drug Administration (FDA), the quantity dispensed, and the reimbursement value of the medication.
+Under no circumstance shall an NDC other than the original manufacturer's NDC be used. - D. The reimbursement value for prescription medications shall be based on the current PFS reimbursement methodology in the absence of a contractual agreement between the pharmacy or medical practitioner and payer governing reimbursement.
+Network discounts may not be applied in the absence of a contractual agreement with the pharmacy or medical practitioner authorizing such discounts. - E. The reimbursement value for a prescription medication shall be determined on the date a drug is dispensed from pricing published in the most recent issue, as updated in the most-recent update, of a nationally-recognized pharmaceutical publication designated by the Commission.
+For purposes of determining AWP, the Commission has selected Medi-span[®]. - F. The reimbursement value for a prescription medication shall be determined by reference to the original manufacturer's NDC and shall be calculated on a per unit basis as follows: - 1.
+Generic drugs: - a.
+(75% of AWP per unit) x (number of units dispensed).